Applying life cycle assessment and other tools to advance the rapid decarbonization of buildings.

 In partnership with SWA Group’s XL Lab, CBE is performing an evaluation of green roofs, using the California Academy of Sciences in San Francisco as a case study.
 The research is intended to serve as an initial exploration into sustainability challenges that exist beyond the building envelope, and to identify additional research areas for future collaboration and research.
 The work is funded by the Landscape Architecture Foundation case study investigation program, and we expect results to be published in the fall of 2024.

 CBE is also collaborating with JLG Architects and Atelier Ten on a new study that looks at the inclusion of soil carbon sequestration in whole building life cycle assessments by bridging gaps between the fields of agriculture, soil carbon mechanics, carbon offset principles and LCA methodologies.
-Preliminary work on this project will be presented at the World Sustainable Built Environment Conference.
+This work was presented at the World Sustainable Built Environment Conference and the paper is available online.

 Participation on IEA Annex 89